 However, there are a few cases where waterfalls were modified by man for one reason or another, and the falls would’ve still been there if man left it alone.

 Under those circumstances, we’d consider these legitimate waterfalls despite their altered status.

 Also, waterfalls that appear out of place due to urban sprawl count if the waterfall was left in place with the development occurring around it.
 Thus, High Falls of the Genesee River in Rochester, New York counts as well as Niagara Falls.

 Still, there are cases where human intervention resulted in the unpredictability or unreliability of a waterfall (usually by diverting the feeding watercourses for hydroelectricity or agriculture) or the destruction or disappearance of a waterfall (by submersion in reservoirs).

 Under these circumstances, we’d say the waterfall can no longer be considered legitimate.

 Such examples of the water diversion variety include numerous waterfalls in Norway (e.g. Tyssestrengene, Mongefossen, Ringedalsfossen, Rjukanfossen, etc.) as well as many in Hawaii (e.g. Kaluahine Falls, many Hana Highway Waterfalls, and perhaps even Hi’ilawe Falls).

-Examples of submersion or destruction of a waterfall include Rippon Falls at the Source of the Nile in Uganda, Sete Quedas on the Brazil-Paraguay border before the Itaipu Dam was finished, and Töfrafoss in Iceland before the Kárahnjukar Dam was well on its way to completion.
+Examples of submersion or destruction of a waterfall include Rippon Falls at the Source of the Nile in Uganda, Sete Quedas on the Brazil-Paraguay border (which existed before the Itaipu Dam was finished), and Töfrafoss in Iceland (before the Kárahnjukar Dam was well on its way to completion).

 Well, that’s all we have to say about the definition of a waterfall.
 However, there’s so much more that can be said about this topic.